shelbywengreen/genomics-project/README.md

   - Compute gene-peak correlations, find highly regulated genes, compute gene scores, calculate open peaks in metacells, and calculate gene accessibility

 (Please see our notebooks for our output and results)

+#### Data
+* Links to any data files required to run our notebooks (including data files we created) can be found in the notebooks
+* The dataset studied in this project is the Fresh Frozen Lymph Node with B-cell Lymphoma dataset from 10x Genomics
+  - Name of file: link to file